markabrahams/node-net-snmp/README.md

 ## session.on ("error", callback)

-The `error` event is emitted by the session when the sessions underlying UDP socket emits an error.
+The `error` event is emitted by the session when the session's underlying UDP socket emits an error.

 The following arguments will be passed to the `callback` function: